gen-ai-managers-guide/gen-ai-managers-guide.github.io/src/part-meeting-your-intern/the-briefing-room.md

 There is a temptation, when writing instructions to an AI system, to become either too formal - as though writing a specification document - or too casual, as though sending a text message.
 Neither works especially well.

 The register that works best is the one a good manager uses when briefing a capable person: direct, specific and respectful of the recipient's intelligence.
 You do not need to explain the obvious.
 You do not need to soften the request.
 You do not need to say please, though it does no harm.
-What you need to do is say clearly what you want, give the intern the information they need to produce it, and specify the form you want it in.
+What you need to do is say clearly what you want, give the intern the information they need to produce it and specify the form you want it in.

 A useful test: read the brief back and ask whether a capable, well-intentioned person with no prior knowledge of your organization or the situation could produce what you need from it.
 If not, something is missing.